24M | What is the better long-term move: Stay in Tech (~28 LPA, 2 YOE) or switch to Strategy/Finance abroad via MiM/MBA?

 Hey everyone, looking for some brutal honesty and advice on my career trajectory.
-I’m currently sitting on some golden handcuffs in big tech, but I desperately want to pivot out of pure backend development and eventually move abroad.
+I’m currently sitting in big tech, but I desperately want to pivot out of pure backend development and eventually move abroad.

 - Demographics: 24M, Indian

 - Work Experience: Will hit ~2 YOE by June 2026 as an App Dev at a Global MNC.
-Building enterprise supply chain apps, but recently upskilled heavily into AI (holding Data Science & Gen AI Pro certs).
+Building enterprise supply chain apps and AI tools, recently upskilled heavily into AI (holding Data Science & Gen AI Pro certs).

-- Current TC: ~₹28 LPA (Base + Equity), 18LPA Base.
-This is great for my age, but it makes the opportunity cost of quitting for a Master's pretty heavy.
+- Current Job: ~₹28 LPA (Base + Equity), 18LPA Base.
+This is great for my age ig, but it makes the opportunity cost of quitting for a Master's pretty heavy.

 - Leadership: Led my university’s flagship techfest.
 Managed a ₹1.5 Crore budget, cross-functional teams, and 100k+ footfall.